Domains

 Prerequisites: Two talents from Glass

-Instant: When you declare a risky roll, spend 1 Wit.
+Instant: After declaring a risky roll while Inspired, spend 1 Wit.
 Your Inspiration number also counts as a critical success result for this roll.

 You've run the numbers a thousand times.
 When the moment arrives, you don't hope.
 You know.